glouppe/info8006-introduction-to-ai/lecture8.md

 ## Infinite sequences

 What if the agent lives forever?
 Do we get infinite rewards?
-Comparing reward sequences with $+\infty$ utility becomes undefined.
+Comparing reward sequences with $+\infty$ utility is problematic.

 Solutions:
 - Finite horizon: (similar to depth-limited search)